Eating Diner

 2. Keep a food journal

-Creating a food journal can be a very helpful tool for chronic over-eaters.
-When you write down what you eat, you are forced to see what actually goes in your mouth.
+Creating a food journal can be a very helpful tool for chronic over-eaters who binge.
+When you write down what you eat, you are forced to see what goes in your mouth.

 By increasing your awareness, you will be more empowered to make the changes in your life that will stop you from overeating.
 Recording your eating patterns also helps you to know when you are most likely to overeat.

 Do you binge on potato chips while driving or are you more likely to attack the ice cream waiting for you in the freezer at 11 p.m.?
 Are you a “nervous nibbler” or do you overindulge at meals?
+Do you binge eat?
 When you know your overeating patterns, you will be able to better prepare yourself and resist the temptation of mindlessly consuming food.

-Another benefit to writing in a food journal is that you can monitor your emotions.
-Despite the fact that french fries are yummy and that sugar has been scientifically proven to be addictive, the reality is that most people use food as a coping mechanism.
+Another benefit to writing in a food journal is that you can monitor your emotions and binge eating.
+Even though french fries are yummy and sugar has been scientifically proven to be addictive, the reality is that most people use food as a coping mechanism.
 If you can identify your emotions surrounding food, not only can you stop overeating, but you may become happier as well.

 3. Use smaller plates